jonelo/jacksum/README.md

 ### Graphical User Interface (GUI)

 If you prefer a GUI and you just would like to calc and verify hashes with a graphical user interface, I recommend to download and use the Jacksum File Browser Integration (FBI) installer which comes with [HashGarten](https://github.com/jonelo/HashGarten) that is a GUI for Jacksum.
+HashGarten also runs standalone and it supports Drag and Drop.

 ### File Browser Integration (FBI)